Gabapentin

 - Do not take Gabapentin for a prolonged time; it may lead to mental or physical dependence on Gabapentin.

-- If you are taking any antacids containing aluminium or magnesium, try to keep at least 2 hours gap between the intake of Gabapentin and these antacids to avoid drug-drug interaction.
+- If you are taking any antacids containing aluminium or magnesium, try to keep at least a 2-hour gap between the intake of Gabapentin and these antacids to avoid drug-drug interaction.

-- Gabapentin can make you feel dizzy or drowsy, try to get up slowly while rising from a sitting or lying position.
+- Gabapentin can cause dizziness or drowsiness; try to get up slowly when rising from a sitting or lying position.

 - Gabapentin can cause dry mouth, so in that case, drink water or fluids, suck hard candy or ice, chew (sugarless) gum, or use a saliva substitute.